-The Civil Aviation Authority CAA monitors the industry by carrying out monitoring surveillance and analysis to verify that operators are upholding their responsibilities.
-IQA internal quality assurance procedures are intended to assist CAA's the Civil Aviation Authority's monitoring process by identifying and resolving safety-related issues.
-IQA The internal quality assurance documentation and records provide a practical convenient point of entry to the organisation for auditing purposes.
+CAA monitors the industry by carrying out monitoring and analysis to verify that operators are upholding their responsibilities.
+IQA procedures are intended to assist CAA's monitoring process by identifying and resolving safety-related issues.
+IQA documentation and records provide a practical point of entry to the organisation for auditing purposes.

-To assist internal and external auditors, and the organisation's personnel, it is recommended that a matrix is be developed to cross-reference where the exposition addresses or meets the requirements of the relevant rule.
+To assist internal and external auditors, and the organisation's personnel, it is recommended that a matrix be developed to cross-reference where the exposition addresses or meets the requirements of the relevant rule.

-The results of CAA Civil Aviation Authority audits assess act as a barometer of the organisation's safety performance.
-It will be apparent from the level of findings in IQA the internal quality assurance documentation and records whether the QMS Quality Management System and the safety policy are working effectively functioning satisfactorily.
-The performance of the organisation will indicate dictate the level and type of Civil Aviation Authority regulatory intervention that is necessary by CAA.
+CAA auditors assess the organisation's safety performance.
+It will be apparent from the level of findings in IQA documentation and records whether the QMS and safety policy are working effectively.
+The performance of the organisation will indicate the level and type of regulatory intervention that is necessary by CAA.

-If the organisation performs well CAA the Civil Aviation Authority will have less need to monitor its compliance.
+If the organisation performs well CAA will have less need to monitor its compliance.
 As confidence is built up the level, and frequency, of audits can be reduced.